-- 2. Explain the exceptions to the rule that a Contract in Restraint of Trade is void. - 3.
-Explain the concept of Novation, Rescission and Alteration of Contract as provided under Section 62 of Indian Contract Act. - 4.
+- 2. Explain exceptions to the rule that a contract to restraint of trade is void. - 3.
+Explain the concept of Novation, rescission and alteration of contract as provided under Section 62 of Indian Contract Act. - 4.
 Differentiate between Illegal and Void agreements with the help of illustrations?